Neighborhood Info Without The Neighborhood Drama. Learn more

 Ethylene Propylene Diene Monomer (EPDM)

 EPDM is one of the most popular rubber roofing materials on the market.
-It’s a synthetic rubber membrane that is highly durable, heat resistant, waterproof, and low maintenance.
+It’s a synthetic rubber membrane that is highly durable, heat-resistant, waterproof, and low maintenance.
 Some variations are energy-efficient, reflecting sunlight and trapping heat, allowing you to save on energy bills.
-EPDM has a low material cost, only around $2 to $3 per square foot, but labor and overhead typically bring its total cost to $4 to $10, with some prices as high as $13.
+EPDM has a low material cost, only around $2 to $3 per square foot, but labor and overhead typically bring its total cost to $5 to $13.

-EPDM’s life span will vary depending on your location.
-Northern states, with less sun and more moisture, tend to have EPDM last longer, potentially 30 to 50 years, but warmer, dry climates can expect between 15 to 20 years.
+EPDM’s lifespan will depend on your location.
+EPDM tends to last longer in northern states, due to less sun and more moisture.
+It could last 30 to 50 years, but in warmer, dryer climates, it can last between 15 to 20 years.

 PVC